Great Trees for Urban (and Suburban) Yards

 Amur Maple: This native of China and Japan is more tolerant of a range of soils and shade conditions than some maples, and grows up to 20 feet tall and wide.
 It is showy and bright red in the fall, and very cold-tolerant, growing well in zones 3 to 8.

 Cumulus Serviceberry: This single-trunk tree attracts birds and offers year-round color, with white spring flowers, small red summer berries and orange fall leaves.
-It is ideal for streetside planting, and also grows in zones 3 to 8.
+It is ideal for streetside planting, and grows in zones 3 to 8.
 It reaches 25 feet tall and 15 feet wide.

 American Hornbeam: Also known as musclewood, the tall hornbeam typically has a long sinewy trunk capped with a ball of blue-green leaves.
 The shape lends itself to streetside planting, and grows in zones 3 to 9.
 It grows slowly, and hardily tolerates flooding and shade.
 It reaches up to 30 feet tall and 25 feet wide.